-If you’re displaying signs of Xanax abuse and you can’t stop, Zinnia Healing can help.
+If you’re displaying signs of Xanax abuse and you can’t stop, Zinnia Health can help.
 We provide various treatment options, including medication-assisted detox, therapy, and outpatient aftercare support.
 Call us at (855) 430-9439 to find out more.

 What Are Common Side Effects of Xanax Abuse?

 People who abuse Xanax will experience side effects caused by a slightly depressed central nervous system.
 This results in drowsiness, insomnia, impaired motor skills, and a lack of coordination.
 In addition, some may experience serious side effects from using Xanax with another medication or substance.